 I made this and brought it to my brother’s wedding luncheon.
 We had about 10 different kinds of soup.
 This was a huge hit.
 My brother even told his wife what a good cook I am, which I thought was cool because I’ve cooked for him plenty of times, but apparently this dish really impressed him.
-I can’t tell you what amazing depth of flavor it is.
-It can be spicy if you want, or not so spicy.
-But, personally, I am NOT afraid of spice.
-For example, my neighbors are Mexican and invite us over for parties often and freak out every time I pour the hottest salsa on my tacos.
-But I can barely taste the spice.
+I can’t tell you what amazing depth of flavor this chili has.

-One of the things I really like about this crock pot chili verde soup is that you cut up a pork roast to make it.
+One of the things I really like about this pork chili Verde crockpot soup is that you cut up a pork roast to make it.
+Basically, you make your own stew meat.
+Come to think of it – why can’t you buy pork stew meat, like you can beef stew meat?
 It’s not a common soup, so it’s awesome to eat when you’re sick and tired of the same thing.
-It is Paleo, but it’s one of those kind of meals that’s easy to make Paleo and your guests or family will not even care it’s Paleo.
+It is Paleo, but it’s one of those kinds of meals that’s easy to make Paleo and your guests or family will not even care it’s Paleo.

 This was so good all on it’s own.
 You could make it on the stove top as well, just simmer everything in a covered pot on medium heat for 2 hours.
 You would need to add another 3 c. of chicken broth as well.

 - Cuisine: Paleo

 - 2 lbs Tomatillos (husks removed)

 - 2 Anaheim Peppers

 - 2 Tbl Extra Virgin Olive Oil